traefik/traefik/docs/content/middlewares/forwardauth.md

 ```

 !!! info

-    For security reasons, the field doesn't exist for Kubernetes IngressRoute, and one should use the `secret` field instead.
+    For security reasons, the field does not exist for Kubernetes IngressRoute, and one should use the `secret` field instead.

 #### `tls.key`

-Private certificate used for the secure connection to the authentication server.
+The private certificate used for the secure connection to the authentication server.

 ```yaml tab="Docker"
 labels: